RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/lidar-vlp16-setup.md

 ros2 bag info rosbag2_YYYY_MM_DD-HH_MM_SS
 ```

-This prints the recording duration, number of messages per topic, and storage format — useful for verifying a recording before sharing it.
+This prints the recording duration, number of messages per topic, and storage format, which is a useful way to verify if a ROS bag is corrupted.

 ---